Mexico has developed an extensive transportation network to meet the needs of the economy.

 Fourth stage (1985–1987)

-Fourth stage saw the completion of Line 6 from Instituto del Petróleo to eastern terminal Martín Carrera and Line 7 to the north from Tacuba to El Rosario.
+The fourth stage saw the completion of Line 6 from Instituto del Petróleo to the eastern terminal of Martín Carrera and Line 7 to the north from Tacuba to El Rosario.
 Line 9 was the only new line built during this stage.
-It originally ran from Pantitlán to Centro Médico, and its expansion to Tacubaya was completed on August 29, 1988.
-For Line 9, a circular deep-tunnel and an elevated track were used.
+It originally ran from Pantitlán to Centro Médico and its expansion to Tacubaya was completed on August 29, 1988.
+For Line 9, a circular deep tunnel and an elevated track were used.

 Fifth stage (1988–1994)

 For the first time, a service line of the Mexico City Metro ran into the State of Mexico: planned as one of more líneas alimentadoras (feeding lines to be named by letters, instead of numbers), line A was fully operational by its first inauguration on August 12, 1991.
 It runs from Pantitlán to La Paz, located in the municipality of the same name.
 This line was built almost entirely above ground, and to reduce the cost of maintenance, steel railway tracks and overhead lines were used instead of pneumatic traction, promoting the name metro férreo (steel-rail metro) as opposed to the previous eight lines that used pneumatic traction.

 The draft for Line 8 planned a correspondencia (transfer station) in Zócalo, namely the exact center of the city, but it was canceled due to possible damage to the colonial buildings and the Aztec ruins, so it was replanned and now it runs from Garibaldi, which is still downtown, to Constitución de 1917 in the southeast of the city.
 The construction of line 8 began in 1988 and was completed in 1994.

 With this, the length of the network increased by 37.1 kilometers, adding two lines and 29 more stations, giving the metro network at that point a total of 178.1 kilometers, 154 stations, and 10 lines.